 “Basics of Our Catholic Faith” Mini-Courses

-We will offer various mini-courses for high school teens at many different days and times throughout the year.
-Our focus is on flexibility and content of specific faith topics that will help teens grow in their faith.
-We have designed four (4) “Basics of Our Catholic Faith” courses that we feel every high school teen should participate.
+The “Basics of Our Faith” Mini-Courses offer flexibility and content of specific faith topics taken from the Catechism of the Catholic Church that will help teens grow in their faith.
+We have designed four (4) courses that we feel every high school teen should participate.
 These include Morality and Justice, Prayer and Worship, Meeting Jesus in Scripture and Being Catholic.

 Morality and Justice